unfoldingWord/translation-helps-rcl/README.md

 1. go to your local clone of `translation-helps-rcl`
 2. edit `package.json`:
     1. make "postpublish" non-runnable in scripts
+    2. let $currentVersion = $localRepo/package.version
-    2. let newVersion = $incrementPatch $currentVersion in translation-helps-rcl/package.json __NOTE__: forall source-code changes
+       let $newVersion = $incrementPatch $currentVersion in
+       translation-helps-rcl/package.json __NOTE__: forall source-code changes
        perform this step __BEFORE__ testing local consumer apps.
 3. run `yalc publish`
 4. change directories to consumer-app
+    - ensure to checkout `develop` branch to test the changes
 5. run `yalc add translation-helps-rcl@$newVersion`
 6. run `yarn`
 7. start testing (typically `yarn (dev | start)`)

+# Publishing

+Please ensure that the version in the package json is greater than the latest published version in npm[2].

 _consumer-app_: the app that consumes `translation-helps-rcl` that needs to be tested with updates from `translation-helps-rcl`.